saturnflyer/chemistrykit/README.md

 The `key` should be unique so you can pick a specific user, the type, allows you to group users to aid in their selection ad detailed below.

 You can also put a special token in your csv files: `{{UUID}}` which will be replaced on runtime with a unique identifier.
-This can be helpful for ensureing certain date is unique accross your tests, especilly with concurrent runs.
+This can be helpful for ensuring certain date is unique across your tests, especially with concurrent runs.

 Chemists are made available to your formulas simply by including the `ChemistAware` module in your formula, and loading the formula with the instance of `FormulaLab` provided to your beakers: